 - Ability to reduce risk, especially compared to the desired outcome.
-This will contain in itself the consideration of whether there is an alternative available. - Measurability (tonnage of substance known to be used in the EU represented by companies applying for Authorisation e.g.) or monitorability (testing or sampling of articles or of emissions) - Proven technology available.
+This will contain in itself the consideration of the availability of whether there is an alternative available. - Measurability (tonnage of substance known to be used in the EU represented by companies applying for Authorisation e.g.) or monitorability (testing or sampling of articles or of emissions) - Proven technology available (technical & economic assessment).
 This suggested criterion is to encourage an assessment of the technologies that are needed to implement the different potential risk management measures (including the technological implications of using alternative substances) or that may constitute BATNEECs.

-In the example simulated in Table 5, assessors have decided to score the criteria from 0 to ++++3 depending on ability to satisfy the criterion to obtain a view of overall effectiveness by adding up the scores.
-Depending on the uses, the scoring may vary, and a decision must be taken on what the average is.
+In the fictitious example simulated in Table 5 assessors have decided to score the criteria from 0 to ++++3 depending on the ability to satisfy the criterion.
+One to obtains a view of overall effectiveness by adding up the scores.
+Depending on the uses, the scoring may vary, and a decision must be taken on what the average ishow to average the score.
 It is important to note that the choice of the scoring system and of the criteria should be left to the assessors who can take into consideration specific dimensions related to the use of the substance.
 These choices should be duly documented.
+See also the dedicated Annex on scoring.